-Autographed madrigals of Torquato Tasso to Carlo Gesualdo by the Italian Diego Perotti were found in the Royal Library of Madrid
+Autographed Madrigals of Torquato Tasso to Carlo Gesualdo by The Italian Diego Perotti were Found in The Royal Library of Madrid

-New York, USA, 2021-Aug-24 — /EPR Network/ — A precious unpublished testimony came to light in the Royal Library of Madrid, thanks to the research of Diego Perotti, born in 1990, graduated from the University of Verona in Languages and Cultures for Publishing and Linguistics and currently Ph.D. student in Philology, Literature and Performing Arts at the University of Verona and in Études Italiennes at the Université Sorbonne Nouvelle, and of the editorial board of the Tasso in Music project.
+Liverpool, UK, 2021-Aug-24 — /EPR Network/ — A precious unpublished testimony came to light in the Royal Library of Madrid, thanks to the research of Diego Perotti, born in 1990, graduated from the University of Verona in Languages and Cultures for Publishing and Linguistics and currently Ph.D student in Philology, Literature and Performing Arts at the University of Verona and in Études Italiennes at the Université Sorbonne Nouvelle, and of the editorial board of the Tasso in Music project.

 This is manuscript II / 3281 (initials Br), a composite code of printed pages and handwritten papers by Torquato Tasso; the specimen was set up at the Royal Printing House of Naples in 1808 by the Capuan historian Francesco Daniele and donated to Joseph I Bonaparte, King of Spain.